 Sometimes parents are unsure how to respond when one child achieves well and can play down the achievement for fear of the other’s reaction.
 This becomes problematic if one child consistently outshines the other/s.
 Tamba’s Honorary Consultant, Audrey Sandbank, argues that if parents can accept the differences in their children then the children are more likely to be able to do so as well.
 That way they don’t end up feeling guilty for achieving more highly than their sibling/s.

-Favouritism is a common emotion in parents of multiples; accept it, but try not to dwell on it.
+Feeling favouritism is a fairly common emotion in parents of multiples.
+The preferred child may change depending on the situation or your multiples' developmental period.
+Accept this, but try not to dwell on it.
 Here are a few tips:

 - Avoid labelling your children with a particular trait such as ‘the clever one’ or ‘the naughty one’, and ensure others avoid them too.